ShaziaSulemane/a22207399/README.md

     pip install image-network-library==1.0.0
     pip install image-network-library==1.0.1
+    pip install image-network-library==1.0.2

 or clone it and use it as part of your project using

     git clone <link_of_repository>